David Ball (country singer)

-David Ball (born July 9, 1953) is an American country music singer-songwriter and musician.
+David Alderman Ball (born July 9, 1953) is an American country music singer-songwriter and musician.
 Active since 1988, he has recorded a total of seven studio albums on several labels, including his platinum certified debut Thinkin' Problem.
 Fourteen of Ball's singles have entered the Billboard Hot Country Songs charts.
 His highest-peaking chart entries are 1994's "Thinkin' Problem" and 2001's "Riding With Private Malone", both of which peaked at No. 2.